eestrada/eestrada.github.io/_src/posts/2016-07-29-moving-blogs.md

 pages I want since in the end it is just static HTML.

 Really, there are lots of reasons to use a static site generator.
-I am currently using [frog], the **fr**zen bl**og** generator, written in a somewhat lesser known language called Racket (a dialect of Lisp descended from Scheme).
+I am currently using [frog], the <strong>fr</strong>ozen bl<strong>og</strong> generator, written in a somewhat lesser known language called Racket (a dialect of Lisp descended from Scheme).
 I like the Lisp in general and Racket in specific.
 I want to support its increased usage and the best way to do that is to use projects that use it.

 I plan to port over my old blog posts once I get a chance, although that may prove to be a bit of a chore.
 I'll probably end up avoiding